c0d3nh4ck/CTF-Writeups/README.md

-# Writeups for CTF to keep notes of my work
+# Writeup for CTFs to keep notes of my work

 ## List of CTFs